Canadian Cardiovascular Society

 The Canadian Cardiovascular Society (CCS) is the national voice for cardiovascular physicians and scientists in Canada.
 The CCS is a membership organization that represents more than 1,800 professionals in the cardiovascular field.
 Its mission is to promote cardiovascular health and care through knowledge translation, professional development and leadership in health policy.

 The official journal of the Canadian Cardiovascular Society is the Canadian Journal of Cardiology (editor-in-chief – Stanley Nattel).

-Partners and Affiliates
+Partners and affiliates

-In addition to the Heart and Stroke Foundation of Canada (HSFC), a number of other Canadian cardiovascular associations have established affiliations with the CCS, including those that represent physician specialities, nurses, researchers, technicians, and other cardiovascular professionals.
-The CCS and its affiliates are all active participants at the Canadian Cardiovascular Congress, which is conducted by the CCS and HSFC.

-The Society also has strong ties with the Canadian Medical Association and is a specialty society of the Royal College of Physicians and Surgeons of Canada.
-Internationally, the CCS represents Canada at the Interamerican Society of Cardiology and together with the HSFC is the Canadian voice at the World Heart Federation.

 Choosing Wisely Canada recommendations

-On April 2, 2014, the Society released a list of "Five Things Physicians and Patients Should Question" as part of the Choosing Wisely Canada campaign.
+On April 2, 2014, the society released a list of "Five Things Physicians and Patients Should Question" as part of the Choosing Wisely Canada campaign.
 CCS recommendations include: